tigrisdata/mcp-oidc-provider/ARCHITECTURE.md

 ### Step 6: IdP Callback - Exchange Code for Tokens

-Auth0 redirects back to your server with an authorization code.
+Auth0 redirects back to your MCP server with an authorization code.

 ```
-Auth0                                       Your Server
+Auth0                                       Your MCP Server
   │                                               │
   │  302 Redirect                                 │
   │  Location: /oauth/callback?code=idp_code      │